CONSULTATION FEE RANGE

 - Proof of your address in Maryland.
 You need two documents.
 Options include a utility bill, property tax bill, bank account statement, or car insurance policy.

 - An electronic copy of a clear photograph taken within the previous six months.
-If you are a hospice patient, you can get a letter from the Attending of Hospice on Record instead of a recent photo.
+If you are a hospice patient, you can get a letter from the Attending of Hospice on Record physician instead of a recent photo.

 - Are you under the age of 18?